Families With Kids Guide to Orlando

 Family Feasts in Orlando

 Thanks to themed dining, mealtime in Orlando can be a family adventure.
 An original in that regard is Medieval Times Dinner & Tournament, where you can dine like royalty while cheering on knights in a recently reimagined show that’s presided over by a queen instead of a king for the first time in the attraction’s history.
+Once your kids are a little older, they’ll appreciate Capone’s Dinner & Show, which boasts unlimited food and drink.

 Learn more: Orlando Restaurants